 Typically as a zoom lens extends the amount of light it lets in dips, which potentially means image quality can suffer in low-light conditions.
 Not so with the Panasonic Lumix FZ200 - its wide-angle 24mm lens extends all the way through to a 600mm equivalent, all the while maintaining a maximum f/2.8 aperture.
 And that's been managed without significant impact to the model's relatively trim scale.

 This f/2.8 aperture means more light can enter the camera which is ideal for faster exposures to capture action or to avoid using those less desirable higher ISO sensitivities.

-The FZ may not be brand new, but it's a well-proportioned superzoom that, unlike most of its competitors, focuses on advanced control and a bright constant aperture instead of four-figure zoom equivalents.
+The FZ may not be brand new, and the latest FZ330 will soon replace this camera, but it's a well-proportioned superzoom that, unlike most of its competitors, focuses on advanced control and a bright constant aperture instead of four-figure zoom equivalents.
 Still, the 600mm maximum equivalent is more than significant, even if it's less than some competitors out there.

 Unless a yet longer zoom is an essential to your needs then this is still our top superzoom pick.

 Stepping things up a gear is the "premium superzoom" category, headed by the Panasonic Lumix FZ1000.
 It takes a 25-400mm f/2.8-4.0 lens and wraps it around a large 1-inch sensor for premium image quality.
 Many of the features are just as well as impressive as the top-spec Panasonic G-series interchangeable lens cameras, as is performance.